dinmukhamednurkaliyev/weather_app/README.md

 # Weather App

 This project is a straightforward weather application developed using Flutter.
-It utilizes the OpenWeather API to retrieve and display current weather data.
+It utilizes the Weather API to retrieve and display current weather data.
 Created primarily for learning purposes to practice Flutter UI development and API consumption.